ysyk2021/the-art-of-effective-problem-solving-techniques-you-need-to-know/src/chapter-9-2.md

-Chapter 9: The Role of Mindfulness in Effective Problem-Solving: Techniques for Practicing Mindfulness to Improve Problem-Solving
+Techniques for Practicing Mindfulness to Improve Problem-Solving
 =================================================================================================================================

 Effective problem-solving requires a clear and focused mind.
 The practice of mindfulness can help individuals cultivate such a state of mind, leading to more effective problem-solving.
 In this chapter, we will explore the role of mindfulness in effective problem-solving and provide techniques for practicing mindfulness to improve problem-solving.